isomerpages/govtech-corp/_about-us/What We Do/Our Digital Government Efforts.md

 <br>These insights highlight the positive outcomes of our digitalisation of
 public services and provide valuable direction for future improvements within the DGB.</p>
+<h3>Get Involved &amp; Learn More</h3>
+<p>Ready to experience the benefits of a digital government firsthand?
+Whether
+you are a citizen looking for easier and more convenient interactions with the government, a business eager to explore partnership and innovation opportunities, or a government agency seeking to leverage shared technology platforms and expertise to further enhance the digitalisation of public services across Singapore – we encourage you to get involved.&nbsp;</p>
+<p>Contact us today to explore potential collaborations and contribute to
+building a more digitally smarter, more digitally connected Singapore for all.</p>